business Term Loan

 Medium-term loans

-Medium-term loans generally have repayment terms ranging from one to five years.
+Medium-term loans generally have repayment terms ranging from one to five years for small business loans.
 These loans are available from online lenders as well as banks and credit unions.

-Compared with short-term loans, there are usually stricter requirements to qualify for a medium-term loan.
-However, they often also come with more affordable interest rates.
-Typically, medium-term loans are repaid with weekly or monthly payments.
+Compared with short-term loans, there are stricter requirements to qualify for a medium-term loan, and come with more affordable interest rates.

 Long-term loans